 The timing of writing this story was a bit weird, considering no one knew I was pregnant at the time.
 Family and friends knew, but there was no Instagram announcement or public broadcast of any kind.
 The reason I choose to out myself, I guess, was because suddenly I understood how much it sucked to deal with pregnancy-related acne, and I wanted to help.
-Before my experience, I was blissfully unaware that every effective spot-busting ingredient I have relied on in the past (including salicylic acid and benzoyl peroxide) would be off the table.
+Before my experience, I was blissfully unaware that every effective spot-busting ingredient I have relied on in the past would be off the table (Although salicylic acid and benzoyl peroxide are not well studied in pregnancy, in limited topical amounts they are unlikely to do harm.)

 There isn't a lot of data on how these ingredients affect a developing fetus.
 However, one thing doctors know for sure is any products derived from vitamin A, including retinoids and retinol, are unsafe to use during pregnancy.
 This also includes salicylic acid, even though I had one doctor tell me it was perfectly fine to use in concentrations of less than 2%.
 While another shook her head and said: "If you want to test it out, that's your prerogative, but I do not recommend it."

 With my list of no ingredients in mind, I scoured message boards and reached out to moms to suss possible leads.
 They had some recommendations, like azelaic acid, which many doctors universally recommend.
 But since I have a good understanding of what works for my skin, I didn't bother with some of them.